clegault/dotfiles/README.md

 The following steps have not yet been automated:

-1. Sign into Chrome and setup sync
+1. Sign into Dropbox and setup sync
-0. Sign into Dropbox and setup sync
+2. Sign into LastPass and setup plugins
-0. Setup 1Password and sync with Dropbox
-1. For `Terminal`, install the profiles under `./terminal` to give the One Dark / One Light themes
-0. For `iTerm2`, install the profile under `./terminal` to give the One Dark
-0. For `iTerm2` set the following options:
-     General: Selection - [X] Applications in terminal may access clipboard
-     General: Window    - [ ] Native full screen windows
-     Keys: HotKey       - [X] Show/hide all windows with a system-wide hotkey (⌥ +Space)

 ---

 These steps are work in progress.

 0. Restore GPG keys from a backup.
-0. Setup SSH keys for GitHub.
+1. Setup SSH keys for GitHub.
-0. Restore Parallels virtual machines from backup.
-0. Restore the `~/.private/` folder from a secure backup, to bring back project specific secrets.
+2. Restore the `~/.private/` folder from a secure backup, to bring back project specific secrets.
-0. Restore the AWS CLI credentials to bring back project access.
+3. Restore the AWS CLI credentials to bring back project access.
-0. Setup SSH keys for GitHub.
+4. Setup SSH keys for GitHub.

-Some other tools I install which I have paid subscriptions for or are essentials:

-- Amplitube
-- Creative Cloud
-- Cyberduck
-- Dash
-- Epic Games Launcher
-- Guitar Pro

 ## Features